karmab/kcli-ztp/docs/index.rst

 from beginning to end:

 -  A powerful enough libvirt hypervisor with ssh access.
--  Valid Pull secret from try.openshift.com
+-  a valid Pull secret from try.openshift.com to keep in a file named ‘openshift_pull.json’
 -  git tool (for cloning the repo only)

 Preparing the lab